 It’s important to read the expiration policy thoroughly before you apply for a cash back credit card.
 Many of these rewards structures can change at any time, too, so be sure to keep an eye out for policy changes even after you have the card.

-Citi Double Cash Card offers 2% cash back - half when you make purchases and the other half as you pay for them.
-Citi Double Cash Card rewards only expire when cardholders haven’t earned cash back within a 12 month period.
+Citi Double Cash Card offers 2% back - half when you make purchases and the other half as you pay for them.
+Citi Double Cash Card rewards don’t expire as long as your account is open.

 It depends on which Citi credit card you have.
 With some Citicards, such as Citi Premier Card, your points will never expire as long as your account is open.
 Others such as Citi Prestige® Card, will revoke unredeemed points if you don’t have any purchase activity for 18 months.